 - powdered sugar

-- parchment paper for easier cleanup
+I recommend using parchment paper for easier cleanup

 How to make Pecan Snowball Cookies:

-Stir in the pecans by hand, cover the dough with plastic wrap and refrigerate for 20 minutes.
+Gradually add the flour blending just until combined without overmixing then stir in the pecans by hand.
+Cover the dough with plastic wrap and refrigerate for 20 minutes.

-Transfer the cookies to a wire baking rack and let them cool 2 minutes.
-While they’re still warm, gently roll the cookies in the powdered sugar then return them to the wire baking rack to finish cooling.
+Transfer cookies to a wire baking rack and cool 2 minutes.
+Add powdered sugar to a small bowl then gently roll cookies in the powdered sugar and place them back on wire rack to finish cooling.

 Enjoy!